View full itinerary

 Treffen in London um 18:00, danach Eurostar nach Paris.

-On Day 1 we meet in London at 6pm and make our way by bus to Paris (please refer to joining instructions for more information on where to meet).
+On Day 1 we meet in London at 6pm and make our way Eurostar train to Paris (please refer to joining instructions for more information on where to meet).
 Please note the trip departs London in the evening of Day 1 so it is imperative you arrive on time for departure soon after the 6pm Welcome Meeting.
 Please ensure you allow plenty of time for your journey to London to allow for any possible delays.
+Estimated Travel Time: 4 hours

 Nach einem Picknick vor dem Eiffelturm kannst du optional die Notre-Dame-Kathedrale besuchen oder Montmartre erkunden.

 After an orientation walk with your CEO on Day 2, we will enjoy a picnic opposite the Eiffel Tower.
-Then you are free to explore on your own to discover the “je ne sais quoi” of the City of Lights.
-Paris has something for everyone and you can use your days here to picnic under the Eiffel Tower, explore the outstanding museums and churches, float down the Seine on a river cruise or people watch at one of the charming cafés.
-Estimated Travel Time: 10 hours (via overnight bus with airline-style seating)
+Then you are free to explore on your own to discover the -

 Nach einem Vormittag in Paris (hat jemand Lust auf den Louvre?), geht es in die Schweiz.
 Lerne diese kleine aber feine Stadt in den Schweizer Alpen bei einem orientierenden Stadtrundgang kennen.
 Adrenalinfreunde kommen bei optionalen Aktivitäten wie Gleit